ZebraBonbon5990/ai-conways/README.md

 # ai-conways
-A with reinforcement learning trained ai applied to a two dimensional cellular automaton, called "conways game of life".
+An AI trained with reinforcement learning (Q-Learning) applied to a two dimensional cellular automaton called "conways game of life".